 Some 2,000 coastal acres are preserved as Torrey Pines State Natural Reserve (12600 N. Torrey Pines Rd., San Diego, CA).
 And although the park is within San Diego city limits, it's unexpectedly and gloriously wild.
 You'll find a central plateau with cliffs that overlook the beach far below and views of passing whales.
 Kids will love looking for the many wild animals in the reserve, like fox, bobcats, rabbits and skunks.
 Take a break from urban activities to hike the 8 miles of trails.

-Things to Do in Italy for Kids
+Free Things to Do in Queens, New York